 YouTube is a search engine, and keyword research can help you show up in more of your ideal client’s searches with the right content.

-There are some online tools you can use to see what real people are actually searching for.
-AnswerThePublic monitors autocomplete data from search engines like Google, and will show you which useful phrases and questions people are asking around your keywords.
+You can use some online tools to see what real people are searching for.
+AnswerThePublic monitors autocomplete data from search engines like Google and will show you which useful phrases and questions people are asking about your keywords.

 Tools like Keywords Everywhere and SEMrush will show you the search volume for certain key phrases and how much competition exists for them.